Culture of Dorset: Stories and legends

 The Bull Oak is an oak tree in a field near Lytchett Minster, inscribed with a coffin and the legend 'SC 1849'.
 The field belonged to a Samuel Crumpler, the SC in the inscription, who kept his bull there.
 In 1849, to prove the bull wasn't dangerous, Crumpler took a walk across the field and was promptly gored to death.
 The Remedy Oak just outside Verwood, is where King Edward VI stopped to rest while out hunting one day.
 At that time it was believed that an anointed king was so sacred he had the ability to cure the sick and so when the locals heard of his presence they gathered around him asking to be touched.
 This the king dutifully did.
 A third famous tree in the county is the Monmouth Ash which stood a few miles north of Bournemouth.
 It was beneath this tree, in a ditch, covered with ferns and bracken, that James Scott, 1st Duke of Monmouth was found, having been on the run since the Battle of Sedgemoor.

 The Duke of Monmouth is supposed to haunt the road between Uplyme and Yawl, appearing on a white horse and sometimes accompanied by his followers.
-A figure dressed in Arab robes, thought to be the ghost of T. E. Lawrence has been seen entering his old Dorset home, Cloud's Hill.
+A figure dressed in Arab robes, thought to be the ghost of T. E. Lawrence has been seen entering his old Dorset home, Clouds Hill.
 It is said that on nights when there is a full moon, a phantom coach and horses travels between Woolbridge Manor in Wool, and the since disappeared, Turberville Mansion, Bere Regis.
 Hardy makes reference to this apparition in his book Tess of the D'urbervilles.
 The ghost of Sir Walter Raleigh, it is said, wanders the woods near his seat, the old Sherborne Castle, at midnight on Michaelmas Eve.

 St Juthwara, a Celtic noblewoman, lived in Halstock in or around the 7th century.
 She was decapitated by her stepbrother who had been tricked into believing Juthwara was pregnant.
 It is said that a spring of water appeared where her head fell and that Juthwara promptly picked up her own head and walked to the local church, where she placed it on the altar.
 Her relics were taken to Sherborne Abbey sometime between 1045 and 1058 where she was greatly venerated until the abbey was destroyed during the dissolution.
 It is said that her headless ghost wanders the field where it is alleged she met her fate.

 St Wite, one legend says, was a Breton princess murdered by Vikings in the 5th century.
 It is claimed she had the power to heal the sick and her shrine at Whitchurch Canonicorum has three large holes to enable those with ailments to get closer to her bones.